 - We were a member of the coalition that worked to pass the change in the Birth Certificate law to allow the gender marker to be changed without surgery

-- Working with federal and state agencies and other non-profit organizations to train homeless shelters administrators and employees on how to make shelters safe for gender non-conforming individuals.In conjunction with the Ct Hate Crime Network passed legislation amending the Ct Hate Crime Statutes to include the protected categories: Gender Identity or Expression and Disability;
+- Worked with federal and state agencies and other non-profit organizations to train homeless shelters administrators and employees on how to make shelters safe for gender non-conforming individuals.In conjunction with the Ct Hate Crime Network passed legislation amending the Ct Hate Crime Statutes to include the protected categories: Gender Identity or Expression and Disability;

-- In conjunction with the ctEquality passed legislation amending the Ct Hate Crime Statutes to include the protected categories: Gender Identity or Expression and Disability
+- In conjunction with the ctEquality passed legislation amending the Ct Anti-Discrimination Statutes to include the protected categories: Gender Identity or Expression and Disability

 - As a member of the Safe School Coalition CTAC helped write the "Guidelines for Schools on Gender Identity and Expression" and worked to insure that the Anti-Bullying legislation law covered gender identity and expression.